AndreM0810/AndreM0810/README.md

 I mainly code in Python, but I'm familiar with other languagess too.
 All coding projects are built from the ground up, from planing and designing all the way to (reaserching) and solving real-life problems.

+I'm also fluent in Portuguese and English and I can manage a little bit os Spanish

 <p align="left">
     <a href="https://github.com/AndreM0810?tab=followers">
         <img alt="followers" title="Follow me on Github" src="https://custom-icon-badges.demolab.com/github/followers/AndreM0810?color=236ad3&labelColor=1155ba&style=for-the-badge&logo=person-add&label=Follow&logoColor=white"/>